ngelrojas/my-local-copilot/README.md

 #### TODO

-2.3: check don't lose context, when we chat using ollama, in each model - create a prompting setting.
+3.0: get all configuration from ollama and put in settings-chat - create a panel including to lava-model.

 2.5: create a button refresh model in settings.

 2.8: ISSUE: when selected other option, like a display-plugins, the chat lost all conversation.

 2.9: include lava-model to processing images.

-3.0: get all configuration from ollama and put in settings-chat - create a panel including to lava-model.

 3.1: create a settings to pull models from ollama, using a button or something similar, ollama should be installed an running.